Introduction to Exploratory Testing

 - Cover all bugs which are ignored in manual testing or other types of testing.

-- By using more and more test cases, it also increases the problem-solving imagination of the tester.
+- By using more and more test cases, also increases the problem-solving imagination of the tester.

-- Exploratory testing covers all the requirements, scenario and test cases.
+- Exploratory testing covers all the requirements, scenarios, and test cases.

 - It helps in encouraging the intuition and creativity of the tester.